 With the advent of increased data processing technology and electronic communication, the ATO are now able to harvest and analyse an enormous amount of data from all businesses across Australia.
 With this comes the ability to provide Small Business Benchmarks based on historical information and trends.
 You will find these benchmarks broken down into performance benchmarks and input benchmarks.

-Performance benchmarks provide you with financial ratios to help your business work out how you compare to other businesses within the same industry.
+Performance benchmark provide you with financial ratios to help your business work out how you compare to other businesses within the same industry.
 It offers you guidance on how your business may be able to make improvements.
 These ratios are calculated based on information provided on tax returns and activity statements.

 Beware if You Fall Outside the Benchmarks